-You were making a delivery for a food delivery service.
-Someone was texting and driving and ran a red light.
+Let’s say you were en route making a delivery for a food delivery service.
+Another driver was texting and driving and ran a red light.
 They slammed into your car while you were finishing your last delivery of the day.

-This was obviously a work-related crash.
-It might keep you out of work for a month.
+This was obviously a work-related car accident, as you were on the clock.
+It might even keep you out of work for a month.
 After filing a workers’ comp claim, you receive $30,000 in benefits.
 These will cover your medical expenses and lost wages.

 After this, you consult with a Cincinnati personal injury attorney.
 After considering all the facts of your case, you decide to pursue a personal injury claim.
-This will cover medical costs, lost wages, physical therapy as well as pain and suffering.
+This will cover medical costs, lost wages, and physical therapy, if needed, as well as any pain and suffering caused by the accident.
 After your case concludes, you receive $75,000 in damages.

 You received more money from the car insurance settlement than you did for your workers’ compensation claim for several reasons.
 First, workers’ compensation only pays two-thirds of your lost wages.
 Also, workers’ compensation does not compensate people for pain and suffering.